Hurricane glass

-A hurricane glass is a form of drinking glass which typically will contain 20 USoz.
-It is used to serve mixed drinks, particularly the Hurricane from which it is named originating at Pat O'Brien's Bar in New Orleans.
+In American English, a hurricane glass is a form of drinking glass which typically will contain 20 USoz.
+It is used to serve mixed drinks, particularly the hurricane cocktail from which it is named, originating at Pat O'Brien's Bar in New Orleans.
 Other drinks served in this glass include the Singapore Sling, June bug, piña colada and Blue Hawaii.
 It is shaped similarly to a vase or a hurricane lamp and is typically taller and wider than a highball glass.

+The shape is effectively the same as the German Pilstulpe ("Pilsner Tulip") or Biertulpe ("Beer tulip") traditionally used for some German Pilsner beers, as well as some Belgian beers.

 In New Orleans, a Hurricane is sometimes served in a disposable plastic cup, as New Orleans laws permit drinking in public and leaving a bar with a drink, but prohibit public drinking from glass or metal containers.